telerik/blazor-docs/knowledge-base/slider-max-parameter-zero-error.md

 ## Description
-I'm using the Telerik Slider, and I noticed that I can't set the Max to 0.
+I'm using the Telerik Slider, and I can't set Max to 0.
 When I set the Max parameter to zero, the component throws an error.

 ## Error Message
 >warning ArgumentException: Telerik.Blazor.Components.TelerikSlider`1[System.Int32] requires the Max parameter.